 Erin originally began working with YWCA Helena as a volunteer in 2010.
 She was inspired by the positive opportunities and encouragement YWCA Helena was offering to women and children in the community and joined the staff as a case manager in January of 2011.
 She helped to pioneer the WINGS transitional housing program and provided support for the residents during the YWCA Helena building renovation.

-In March 2016, she left YWCA Helena to pursue her Master’s degree in Mental Health Counseling.
-Erin recently returned to the YWCA as the Counselor Intern and Licensed Eligible Addiction Counselor.
+In March 2016, she left YWCA Helena to pursue her Master’s degree in Mental Health Counseling and now serves as the Clinical Director.
 She is thrilled to be a part of this amazing program once again!

 MOLLY SEVERTSON, CFRE